matrix-org/synapse/docs/upgrade.md

 we've dropped support for Python 3.5 and PostgreSQL 9.5, as they are no longer supported upstream.

-This release of Synapse requires Python 3.6+ and PostgresSQL 9.6+ or SQLite 3.22+.
+This release of Synapse requires Python 3.6+ and PostgreSQL 9.6+ or SQLite 3.22+.

 ## Removal of old List Accounts Admin API